My Machine Learning Journey: From NumPy to Production PyTorch

 - Matplotlib + Seaborn — Visualization for EDA and communication

-The key insight from this phase: vectorization is everything.
+The main thing this phase taught me: vectorization is not optional.
 Understanding why a * b on NumPy arrays is 100–500x faster than a Python loop changed how I think about numerical code.
-Broadcasting rules, memory layout (C vs Fortran order), and avoiding unnecessary copies — these details matter at scale.
+Broadcasting rules, memory layout (C vs Fortran order), avoiding unnecessary copies—these details compound at scale.

 Key exercises I worked through: